Projects

 How to make sense of the war requires making sense of the dead of the war and how and why they died.
 The soldier-ghost, I argue, ultimately requires a form of cultural exorcism in order for a postwar world to move on.”

-Angela Wright and Michael Gamer (eds), Cambridge Edition of Ann Radcliffe
+Angela Wright and Michael Gamer (eds), The Cambridge Edition of the Works of Ann Radcliffe

 Angela Wright and Dale Townshend (eds), Cambridge Elements in the Gothic series